poojavelu/comedy-shows-app/README.md

 ### Original Requirements

-- ✅ Display 3 upcoming comedy shows with title, date/time, location, and description
+Create a react application that displays 3 upcoming comedy shows with the following:

+- Show title, date/time, and location
+- A short description
-- ✅ Show details page for each comedy show
+- A details page
-- ✅ Filters for "Upcoming" vs "Past" shows
+- Include filters for “Upcoming” vs “Past” shows
+- Create 2 python API endpoints to back the react application
-- ✅ Python API endpoints for CRUD operations on shows
+  - One to perform CRUD operations on the show object
-- ✅ Email functionality to send invitations to guests via button click
+  - The other hydrate and send emails to guests (admin@comedyuo.com) from the react app at the click of a button
-- ✅ Airtable form integration for show tickets
+- Build a site using a no code tool with a link to the shows tickets

+Deliverable:
+Upload to Vercel/Netlify and share the live link + GitHub repo

+Email template to hydrate

 ### Additional Features

-- 🎪 **Hero Carousel** - Auto-activates when > 6 shows
+- **Hero Carousel** - Auto-activates when > 6 shows
-- 🔐 **Admin Panel** - Full CRUD operations at `/manage-shows`
+- **Admin Panel** - Full CRUD operations at `/manage-shows`
-- 📧 **Email Invitations** - Personalized emails with show details via SendGrid
+- **Email Invitations** - Personalized emails with show details via SendGrid
-- 🎨 **Clean UI** - White theme with outlined buttons
+- **Clean UI** - White theme with outlined buttons

 ### Tech Stack